google/applied-machine-learning-intensive/v2/xx_misc/big_o/slides.md

    for j in range(n):
      if n > 10:
        for k in range(10):
-         print("whassup")
+         print("hello")

 This is still Big Theta, because n^2 <= n^2 <= 10 * n^2

-but in industry you really only need to know Big O
+But in industry you really only need to know Big O

 Image Details:
 * [bigO07.png](http://www.cs.utsa.edu/~bylander/cs3343/notes/asymptotic.pdf): Unlicensed